Learning Opportunities in Medical Laboratory Science Program

 Because of the intensive experience-based education, Medical Laboratory Science is an outstanding precursor to medical school.
 You will be familiar with many of the research instruments and protocols used daily in medicine to diagnose and treat illnesses.
 You will also have a firm grasp on the biological and chemical bases of medical study due to our science-based curriculum.

 We offer an optional five-year dual-degree program in medical laboratory science and either biology, microbiology, or humanities and sciences.
-This greatly broadens the career options available to you once you graduate and offers the potential for higher salaries.
+This greatly broadens the career options available to you once you graduate.
 Majors can also join the Forensic Science Program.

 MS in Laboratory Sciences